Maybe you’ve bought a dozen packs of hamburger buns on sale in preparation for Summer BBQs.

 Freezing hamburger buns is a great idea, as it extends the storage life from 7 days to 3 months.
 However, you do need to be wary of freezer burn, which could dry your buns out.

-Plus, you can scroll up to find instructions on how to thaw your hamburger buns in a way that will best maintain their light, fluffy quality.
+Plus, you can scroll up to find instructions on how to thaw your hamburger buns to best maintain their light, fluffy quality.